-It is no secret among atheists living in the U.S. that our Christian neighbors have a bit of a persecution complex (i.e., a deep conviction that they are being persecuted in spite of no evidence to support such a claim).
+It is no secret among atheists living in the U.S. that many of our Christian neighbors have a bit of a persecution complex (i.e., a deep conviction that they are being persecuted in spite of no evidence to support such a claim).
 They not only have an overwhelming majority in terms of numbers, but they exert stifling control over every branch of government in every state.
 And yet, it seems like many of them are always whining about how they are persecuted for their religion.
 But what about atheists?
 Do we run the risk of developing our own persecution complex?

 Persecution is a core part of Christian identity in that a great many Christians seem to believe that they are being persecuted for their beliefs in spite of ample evidence to the contrary.
 I can think of at least two explanations for this persecution complex, and they are not mutually exclusive.